csc-training/portable-gpu-programming/sycl/exercises/06-interoperability/Readme.md

 ```

 The above commands and  were used for Mahti, as an exercise try to make the [code](gemm_mkl_cublas_usm.cpp) run on LUMI.
-All CUDA calls have  equivalents in HIP in which the prefix `cu` replaces with `hip`.
+Note that all CUDA calls have HIP equivalents—simply replace the *cu* prefix with *hip*.
+This will allow the code to run on AMD GPUs without changing the logic.